 It Starts At The Top, But Doesn’t Stop There

-Creating an inclusive culture is not solely the responsibility of human resources.
+Building an inclusive workplace and culture is not solely the responsibility of human resources.
 In fact, it is not solely the responsibility of anyone’s.
 It is everyone’s responsibility to play a part in creating a culture of belonging.
 It starts with an understanding from leadership and continues through each employee across the organization.

 Are you ready to create real change in your workplace?
 CoachDiversity Institute works with forward-thinking corporations, foundations, nonprofit organizations, and government entities who are ready to challenge how diversity training has been implemented in the past.
-Contact us today to learn more.
+We offer customized, in-house coaching with DEI as a framework, as well as one-on-one executive coaching.
+Contact us today to learn more about how to create diversity in the workplace.